Zywave/booster/src/_areas/design-system/components/checkboxes.md

 </docs-spacer>

-#### Use Tri-State Checkbox when a list is partially selected
+#### Use a Tri-State Checkbox when a list is partially selected

-An indeterminate state is required when sub-options are grouped under a parent Checkbox.
-The indeterminate state represents a parent Checkbox that is partially checked due to some of its sub-options only being checked.
+The indeterminate state is required to represent a partially checked parent Checkbox when some of its sub-options are checked.

 <docs-grid columns="2">